General Information for 5th GradeContacting Teachers

 - If students are planning an off-campus birthday celebration, we ask that you consider sending invitations by email or having your child pass them out after school to avoid others feeling left out if not invited.

-- In October and again in February, the 5th grade teachers will invite you and your child to come in for Student-Led Conferences.
-On this evening, our classrooms are opened up so that your child can show off their work, take you on a tour of their classes, and participate in a student-led presentation.
-This presentation will showcase their strengths, areas of improvement, goals, scores, and so much more!
+- In October and again in February, the 5th grade teachers will prepare students for at-home Student-Led Conferences.
+Students will be creating a paper and/or online presentation that will showcase their strengths, areas of improvement, goals, scores, and so much more!
 This is a great way to find out how your child is doing!

 - At any time, you are welcome to request a conference or meeting.
 Just send an email or give us a call, and we'll set up a time that works best for all.